shagu/pfUI-vanillaplus/README.md

 ## Changelog v 0.57

 - now really corrected all Totem timers, unfortunately they have to be added manually for the time being--> see Install Instructions
-- added and corrected debuff timers for Stormstrike and Aftershock (since both debuffs have the same name i took 4 seconds for the Frost stun debuff)
+- added and corrected debuff timers for Stormstrike and Aftershock (since both debuffs have the same name I took 4 seconds for the Frost stun debuff)

 ## Changelog v 0.56